CodeWithSaurabhYadav/CSE-PC-LAB/README.md

 ## General info
 ### - [CSE-PC-LAB](https://github.com/CodeWithSaurabhYadav/CSE-PC-LAB)
 * Programming with C documents
-<br> This repo contains the files and code which I typed or created while
+<br> This repo contains the files and code which I typed or created while studying programming.
-learning ` C ` language...

 ## Download
 * [Requirement to download it](#requirement)